SeriousOldMan/Simulator-Controller/Docs/Functions Reference.md

 ***

 ## Splash Screen Handling ([Functions.ahk](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Sources/Includes/Functions.ahk))
 Several applications of Simulator Controller uses a splash window to entertain the user while performing their operations.
 The splash screen shows different pictures or even an animation using a GIF.
-All required resources, that are part of the Simulator Controller distribution, are loacated in the *Resources/Splash Media* folder.
+All required resources, that are part of the Simulator Controller distribution, are normally loacated in the *Resources/Splash Media* folder.
 An additional location for user supplied media exists in the *Simulator Controller\Splash Media* folder in the user *Documents* folder.
-The user can switch between rotating pictures or a GIF animation using the [configuration tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Using-Simulator-Controller#startup-process--configuration).
+The user can define several themes with rotating pictures or a GIF animation with the help of the [themes editor](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Setup#themes-editor).

 #### *showSplash(image :: String, alwaysOnTop :: Boolean := true)*
 *showSplash* opens the splash screen showing a picture. *image* must either be a partial path for a JPG or GIF file relative to [kSplashMediaDirectory](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Constants-Reference#ksplashmediadirectory-kbuttonboximagesdirectory-kiconsdirectory), for example "Simulator Splash Images\ACC Splash.jpg", or a partial path relative to the *Simulator Controller\Splash Media* folder, which is located in the *Documents* folder of the current user, or an absolute path.

 #### *rotateSplash(alwaysOnTop :: Boolean := true)*
-Uses all JPG files available in [kSplashMediaDirectory](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Constants-Reference#ksplashmediadirectory-kbuttonboximagesdirectory-kiconsdirectory) or in the *Simulator Controller\Splash Media* folder, which is located in the *Documents* folder of the current user, as a kind of picture carousel.
+Uses all JPG files available in [kSplashMediaDirectory](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Constants-Reference#ksplashmediadirectory-kbuttonboximagesdirectory-kiconsdirectory) and in the *Simulator Controller\Splash Media* folder, which is located in the *Documents* folder of the current user, as a kind of picture carousel.
 Every call to *rotateSplash* will show the next picture.

 #### *hideSplash()*
 Closes the current splash window.
+Note: If the splash window had been opened using *showSplashTheme*, use *hideSplashTheme* instead.

 #### *showSplashAnimation(gif :: String)*
 *gif* must be the name of a GIF file located in [kSplashMediaDirectory](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Constants-Reference#ksplashmediadirectory-kbuttonboximagesdirectory-kiconsdirectory) or in the *Simulator Controller\Splash Media* folder, which is located in the *Documents* folder of the current user. *showSplashAnimation* will show this animated GIF in the currently open splash screen window.
+Note: This is a building block function for *showSplashTheme* and will normally not used on its own.

 #### *hideSplashAnimation()*
 Finishes the current animation, but the splash screen window stays open.

-***
+Note: This is a building block function for *hideSplashTheme* and will normally not used on its own.

+#### *showSplashTheme(theme :: String, songHandler :: TypeUnion(String, FuncObj) := false, alwaysOnTop :: Boolean := true)*
+Themes are a collection of pictures or a GIF animation possibly combined with a sound file.
+Themes are maintained by the [themes editor](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Setup#themes-editor). *showSplashTheme* opens a splash window according to the themes definition.
+If *songHandler* is not provided, a default handler will be used, but the song will stop playing, if the current application exits.

+#### *hideSplashTheme()*
+Closes the current theme based splash window.

 ## Thread Protection ([Functions.ahk](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Sources/Includes/Functions.ahk))
 In AutoHotkey scripts, running threads may be interrupted by other events, such as keyboard events or timer functions.
 Using the functions below, it is possible to create protected sections of code, which may not be interrupted.